luck77777/gv2/readme.md

 ---

-This was forked from [LQ16's repository](https://github.com/LQ16/gfiles), which is long deleted.
+This was forked from [BinBashBanana's repository](https://github.com/binbashbanana/gfiles) because i wanted to update ruffle.